 Not a Member Yet?

 Mary Ellen Ellwell was a writing client with whom I especially enjoyed working.
 She brought to the relationship a sense of the value of collaboration.
-This made the time together a creative one for both of us.
-Below is her account of writing her book.
-Mary Ellen departed from the Q/A format but very smoothly […]
+This made the time together a creative one for both of us as we worked together, first with coaching and then with editing—the two often not separable—to write a successful […]

 Today’s successful memoir writer is Jean Crichton.
 Jean attended the very first national workshop that I organized in 2000.
 From that time, we developed a strong working relationship via coaching and editing.
 She was one of those writers who was an absolute pleasure to work with.
 To read other interviews For the most recent interview with […]

 Today’s writer is Cindy Doucette whose book is It Can Happen to Any Family.
 On August 22, 2012, we printed a testimonial written by a young person who was in the correctional system and who wrote of the influence Cindy Doucette’s book had on her.
 Our last interview was with author Peggy Kennedy.
 If you haven’t read it, click here.
 Denis […]

 Denis Ledoux: Can you tell our readers what your successful memoir is about and why you were impelled to write it?
 What was driving you to spend the time, energy and money to get this book out into the world?
 Peggy Kennedy: The name of my book is Approaching Neverland, A Memoir of Epic Tragedy […]

 Here’s a recent discussion we had with Libby Atwater who began telling people’s stories professionally after a career in education.
 As a writer and editor, she has worked for individuals, families, businesses, nonprofits, universities, and community newspapers.
 Tales from her life have been published in several anthologies.
 Her memoir What Lies Within covers her first […]